 Compare the top trim model with the lesser variant, and fill out all your needs and wants in terms of features.
 If a model ticks all the boxes or is good enough, then go for it, unless your heart says no.

 It’s a tricky question to answer, really.
 There is no one-size-fits-all solution because a lesser variant may cater to the needs and budget of a different person.
 It is important that you know what you need, and what you can afford.
-Cars can embody want more than need very easily.
+Cars can embody want more than needing very easily.
 Just a few additions can add thousands to the price tag of an otherwise affordable automobile.
 Keep in mind that each person uses an automobile differently, so our criteria may not apply to you.
 This list is done in light of the Which Variant articles, which point you to what we think is the best bang-for-buck under each nameplate.